EXCLUSIVE-Baidu in talks to sell majority stake in iQIYI, China's answer to Netflix -sources

 PAG declined to comment.
 China Mobile did not respond to a request for comment.

 If Baidu achieves its valuation target, that would represent a premium of more than 100% to iQIYI's average share price over the past three months of $3.97.
-The streaming firm's shares have lost 70% in the past 12 months amid a broader sell-off in Chinese tech shares.
+The streaming firm's shares have lost 70% in the past year amid a broader Chinese tech sell-off.

+U.S.-listed shares of iQIYI were down 4.7%, while Baidu rose 4% in premarket trading on Wednesday.

-Baidu, whose businesses range from internet search to electric vehicles, with expansion into cloud services, robotaxis and autonomous driving in recent years, has tapped Bank of America BAC.N to work on the potential sale, said the second pair of sources.
+Baidu, whose businesses range from internet search to electric vehicles, with expansion into cloud services, robotaxis and autonomous driving in recent years, has tapped Bank of America BAC.N to work on the potential sale, the second pair of sources said.

 Bank of America did not offer any immediate comment.